itlab-vision/dl-benchmark/src/quantization/nncf/README.md

 - `Normalization` is a flag to normalize input data.
 - `ChannelSwap` is a flag to transpose for image channels.
 For RGB - 2, 1, 0.
 For BGR - 0, 1, 2.

-`QuantizationParameters` contains information about quantization parameters:
+`QuantizationParameters` contains information about the quantization parameters:
 - `ModelType` is a parameter used to specify quantization scheme required for specific type of the model.
   For example, Transformer models (BERT, distillBERT, etc.) require a special quantization scheme to preserve accuracy after quantization.
-- `Preset` is a parameter defines quantization scheme for the model.
+- `Preset` is a parameter which determines quantization scheme for the model.
-  Two types of presets are available: MIXED, PERFORMANCE.
+  Two types of presets are available: `MIXED`, `PERFORMANCE`.
-- `SubsetSize` is a parameter defines the number of samples from the calibration dataset that will be used to estimate quantization parameters of activations.
+- `SubsetSize` is a parameter which determines the number of samples of the calibration dataset that will be used to estimate quantization parameters.